candidtim/extmake/README.md

 names, for example, are not controlled and `make` is left to do its job and report any further syntax warning or errors.

-Presently, nested Git includes are not supported: included files are not preprocessed.
+Nested includes are supported.

 ### Best practices

  - To keep the builds reproducible, it is best to set the `rev` to a tag
-     - If you don't use tags for the `rev`, you can run `extmake-edit cache clear` to force the update of the dependencies
+     - If you don't use tags for the `rev`, you can run `extmake-edit update` to force the update of the dependencies
  - `*.mk` is a common naming convention for the files that are to be included

 ### Using public or private Git servers